 What you can expect to experience while on the job

-Employment of nuclear medicine technologists is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.
-About 1,500 openings for nuclear medicine technologists are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Employment of nuclear medicine technologists is projected to grow 2 percent from 2021 to 2031, slower than the average for all occupations.
+Despitelimitedemployment growth, about 1,000 openings for nuclear medicine technologists are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Select major to see colleges that offer it